As possible future trips are discovered and researched, their notes and links are recorded here for your perusal

 This could be a trip to explore U. S. Virgin Islands National Park on the island of St. John.
 The best time to visit is May, between the busy Winter season and hurricane season.
 We'd probably spend a little time on adjacent St. Thomas Island as well.

 Not surprisingly, May is also a good off-season time to visit Scandinavia, with temperatures rising and rainfall at yearly lows.

 Yep!
 We have a national park near Samoa!
 American Samoa National Park is in the Southern hemisphere, and offers great snorkeling, beach combing, and hiking activities.
 They also offer a homestay program, where you have the opportunity to join a local family.
 We'd hopefully be able to visit nearby Samoa and Fiji as well.

 August: Denali National Park, Alaska

 Another trip I've been planning for awhile.
 We could fly in to Fairbanks mid to late August and take a scenic train ride down to Denali.
-Once at Denali, we'd probably spend a few days exploring the trails around the park entrance, take the Kantishna Experience Tour, and also spend a couple of nights at Wonder Lake.
+Once at Denali, we'd probably spend a few days exploring the trails around the park entrance, and also spend a couple of nights at Wonder Lake.
 Then onward by train to Anchorage, and a day or two at Kenai Fjords National Park, staying at Kenai Fjords Glacier Lodge, before returning home.